publishpress/PublishPress-Planner/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [1.20.9] - UNRELEASED =

+* Fixed: Too many Notifications sent for wc_admin_unsnooze_admin_notes posts created by WooCommerce Admin;
+* Fixed: JavaScript breaks when Alledia framework object is not found;
+* Fixed: Notification workflows are not saving when ACF is installed;
+* Fixed: Wrong help text for [psppno_post] shortcode in the notification workflows;

 = [1.20.8] - 2019-08-19 =

 * Feature: Support post meta fields in notification body (also requires PublishPress Reminders 1.1.1)